|

 Sarah Simblet studied at the Ruskin

-School of Art in Oxford, England and this book is fairy new.
+School of Art in Oxford, England and this book is fairly

 Scattered through the book are printed overlays